Daughter of Robin Williams returns to social media after online harassment

+* Entered into contract for sale of server and hardware related products to Trade House Atlantis Limited

-LOS ANGELES The daughter of the late Robin Williams has returned to Twitter after she quit the social media website over online harassment she suffered following the suicide death of the Oscar winning actor.
+LOS ANGELES, Sept 2 The daughter of the late Robin Williams has returned to Twitter after she quit the social media website over online harassment she suffered following the suicide death of the Oscar winning actor.

 Zelda Williams, 25, an actress who is one of the comedian's three children, posted the words "thank you" on Twitter on Monday and linked it to a quote from actor and playwright Harvey Fierstein that appeared to take aim at online bullying.